- Purchase the complete Expat Arrivals Czech Republic Guide (PDF)

 Crime in Czech Republic

-Car theft and car break-ins are common, especially in Prague.
-Avoid parking in poorly lit or isolated areas and never leave valuables visible within the car.
+Car theft and car break-ins occur occasionally, especially in Prague.
+Avoid parking in poorly lit or isolated areas, and never leave valuables visible in the car.

 Scams in Czech Republic

-ATM and money-changing scams are fairly common – always change money at a reputable bureau de change (not through somebody on the street) and do not let anyone assist when using an ATM.
-ATMs in busy areas like hotels, shopping malls or airports are preferable to those in out-of-the-way or isolated spots.
+ATM and money-changing scams are fairly common – always change money at a reputable bureau de change (not through someone on the street) and do not let anyone assist when using an ATM.
+ATMs in public areas such as hotels, shopping malls or airports are preferable to those in out-of-the-way or isolated spots.

 There are a number of police and emergency bodies operating side by side in the Czech Republic.
 The foreign police (cizinecká policie) is the most useful for expats, although it's also possible to approach the local state police (policie České republiky) – if a police station does not have an interpreter, they will find one to help from a neighbouring district.

-For extreme situations, expats should use the general EU emergency number (112) as call centre operators are multi-lingual and can help with fire, police or ambulance services.
-For minor emergencies, it is best to contact local numbers.
+For emergency situations, expats should use the general EU emergency number (112) as call centre operators are multilingual and can assist in dispatching local fire-, police- or ambulance services to the location of the caller.